KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional dictation services when you register a valid license key, plus tools that make dictation effortless.

-This means that KeyboardKit Pro lets you setup keyboard dictation with just a few steps:
+[KeyboardKit Pro][Pro] unlocks additional dictation services when you register a valid license key, plus tools that let you setup dictation with just a few simple steps:

 ### Step 1.
 Set up required permissions